 In practice, when the initial application has been processed, the importer has to apply for permission for the import of each individual consignment.
-This is satisfied by submitting all the necessary documentation to the office of import and export at MAST, where an evaluation of conformity takes place.
+This is satisfied by submitting all the necessary documentation to the Office of import and export at MAST, where an evaluation of conformity with Article 5 of Regulation (IS) No 448/2012 takes place.
 If conformity is established, the documents are sent to the Ministry for final approval (the Authority understands that, upon the amendment of Article 10 paragraph 2 of Act No 25/1993 by Act No 71/2015, the approval is now granted by MAST).
-Upon such final approval, the importer may submit the documents to the customs authorities and have the consignments released.
+Upon such final approval, the importer may submit the documents to the Customs authorities and have the consignments released.